gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 Content goes here!
 ```

-The field is going to be the relative path to the image we want to use.
+The `featuredImage` field should include the relative path to an image you want to use.

-Next, you can now query it in GraphQL.
+You can now query for the featured image in GraphQL.
 If the filepath points to an actual image, it will be transformed into a `File` node in GraphQL and then you can get the image data out of it by using the `childImageSharp` field.

-This can be added to the page query in the markdown template file.
-In this example, a [Fluid query](/packages/gatsby-image/#fluid-queries) is used to make a responsive image.
+This can be added to the GraphQL query in a Markdown template file.
+In this example, a [Fluid query](/docs/gatsby-image#images-that-stretch-across-a-fluid-container) is used to make a responsive image.

 ```jsx:title=src/templates/blog-post.js
 export const query = graphql`